 Location: 15 Moo 7 Chaloklam Ko Pha-ngan, Suratthanee

 Fee: Every Tuesday, Crystal organizes day trips to Sail Rock.
 This consists of two dives.
-The price is 2500 THB, inclusive of all equipment hire and scrumptious Thai lunch during the surface interval.
+The price is 2500 THB, inclusive of all equipment hired and scrumptious Thai lunch during the surface interval.

 True to its name, Shark Point is where divers will come across deadly Leopard sharks.
-Located a 90-minute boat ride away from Phuket, this diving spot is for the ones who want thrills.
+Located a 90-minute boat ride away from Phuket, this diving spot is for those who want thrills.
 Fret not, as the sharks here are not the ones you would have seen in a Speilberg film.
 These animals are submissive, and as the dives are done in groups, there's no danger.
 In addition to Leopard Sharks, this unique point also boasts Moray Eels, tropical fishes, and colourful corals all over the place.
 The site is a large one to explore, and if done professionally, a dive can take a few days to complete.
-But its worth it.
-The depth ranges from 10-30 meters, perfect location for amateurs and experts alike.
+But it's worth it.
+The depth ranges from 10 to 30 meters, the perfect location for amateurs and experts alike.

 Highlights: Abundant and soft corals, habitats of thousands of fishes, leopard sharks resting on the sand, the colourful reefs exploding with life, suitable for wonderful underwater videography.